-Mai Khoi’s residency at AR-Safe Haven Helsinki is curated by Perpetuum Mobile(PM) as part of Artists at Risk (AR).
-This residency is organized in co-operation with SafeMuse.
-It is funded by the Department of Culture of Helsinki City.
+Mai Khoi is an Artists at Risk (AR) Resident, hosted in cooperation with SafeMuse at AR-Safe Haven Helsinki is curated by Perpetuum Mobile(PM) as part of Artists at Risk (AR).
+The AR-Network is curated by Perpetuum Mobile (PM) and is coordinated by the AR-Secretariat, co-funded by Kone Foundation.
+This residency funded by the Department of Culture of Helsinki City.

 Mai Khoi’s performances in Helsinki are being co-hosted and programmed in cooperation with the Finnish Music Council / Finnish Musicians’ Union, and funded by a Perpetuum Mobile grant from the Finnish Cultural Fund (SKR).